linuxserver/docker-quassel-core/README.md

 **Credits**
 * lonix <lonixx@gmail.com>
 * IronicBadger <ironicbadger@linuxserver.io>

 **Versions**

+06.07.15: Enabled BLOWFISH encryption and added a (optional) webinterface, for the times you dont have access to your client.
 * 2.1 LinuxServer.io related documentation updates
 * 2.0 New gid\uid fix, and code cleanup.
 * 1.0: Inital release